ARDev097/LTIPP-Research-Bounty---Team-Lampros-Labs-DAO/Research Project 1/Research Question 2 - User Actions with ARB Rewards and Unintended Incentivized Actions/README.md

 # User Actions with ARB Rewards and Unintended Incentivized Actions Dataset

 ## Overview
 This dataset has been compiled to investigate how users utilize ARB rewards received from various protocols and their subsequent actions.
 It aims to track the flow of ARB rewards, categorize actions such as selling, reinvesting, or adding to liquidity pools, and analyze behavior by protocol cohorts.
-The dataset also focuses on identifying any unintended incentivized actions resulting from the current incentive programs and proposing adjustments to mitigate such behaviors.
+The dataset also focuses on identifying any unintended incentivized actions resulting from the current incentive programs and proposing adjustments to mitigate such behaviors.The current dataset contains data up to the latest date, and the remaining data will be updated by the end of September.
+Additionally, the dataset contains a limited number of columns from Dune as these are the necessary data points for our analysis.

 ## Dataset Structure
 The dataset is organized into two parts: